tibmatt/flogo-web/DEVELOPER.md

 export FLOGO_WEB_DEV_ROOT=/home/user/projects/flogo-web
 ```

-You can add the export sentence to your profile to avoid manually executing it each time you open a terminal.
+You can add the export sentence to your profile to avoid manually executing it each time you open a new terminal.

 *TIP:* You can add an alias to your profile for easier flogo start, for example: